SabrinaSofian05/GuessingGuessing/README.md

 3. You only have 5 attempts.
 If you guess the right word within the attempts, you win the game.
 Else, you lose.

 _We hope you enjoy this game.
 Goodluck!_

+## Answers related to programming questions

+### How object-oriented concepts were used to develop your game

+### How linked lists/stacks/queues play a role in your game

 ## Screenshot
 Screenshot of Game